-The Bates Motel & Haunted Hayride celebrated its 25th year in 2015, and it’s spent most of that time as one of the top haunted attractions in the country.
+The Bates Motel & Haunted Hayride checks in with his popular sounding name, and it’s one of the top haunted attractions in the country.
 What’s funny is that they didn’t originally start that way.
 They began hosting fall hayrides at the Arasapha Farm back in the 1970s.
 In 1991 they introduced the haunted elements to the hayride and they haven’t looked back since.

 The Bates Motel

 After the epic nature of the hayride, the scares are switched up nicely with the Bates Motel.
 Traveling through this haunted house brings scares that are much more up close and personal with the same amount of attention to detail.
 The motel blends a mix of monster scares with effects built-into the house so guests are assaulted from all angles.
 Doors slam on their own, animatronic monsters are everywhere, the floor boards come alive, and the actors are right there to bring the scares home.